nicevibesplus/ProtokollfixDocker/README.md

 - exports through **pandoc integration**
 	- directly convert & download documents using pandoc.
     - technically all pandoc supported formats can be used, currently implemented are `PDF`, `HTML5`, `DOCX`, `LaTeX`, `reveal.js`, `MediaWiki`, `DokuWiki`
+- **http auth** for private access. authentication may be restricted to the save functionality for public read-access
 - **mailto link** for the current document
 - **view mode**, which hides the editor for a pure presentation of the document
 - **responsive layout**